aptima-ai/aptima_framework/docs/ten_framework/metadata_system.md

 ## Manifest File

-The `manifest.json` file serves as the blueprint for the TEN package, defining its metadata, properties, and the input/output messages it handles.
+The `manifest.json` file serves as the blueprint for the APTIMA package, defining its metadata, properties, and the input/output messages it handles.

 ### Example of `manifest.json`